credentials/credentials.github.io/proposals/irma-without-apdus.md

 Credential-only proofs are supported as follows.
 When one of the disjunctions contains an identifier of the form `issuer.credential` in the `attributes` list (for example, `MijnOverheid.ageLower`), the token should disclose none of the attributes contained in the credential apart from the metadata attribute.
 Since the metadata attribute is invisible to the user, this means that from the perspective of the user no attributes of the credential are disclosed, so that he only proves possession of the credential.

-The `irma_verification_server` is a web server listening at the following paths.
+The `irma_api_server` is a web server listening at the following paths.

 *   `POST /api/v2/verification`: accepts requests from
     service providers of the following form: